 As we get used to our new town, we also discovered that a truck comes by and sucks up the fall leaves from the side of the road.
 A far cry from back-breaking raking and bagging, we pulled out the blower and voila!
 The kids gaped from the big picture window as the truck came by and vacuumed them all up.
 They had never seen such a thing!

 I love St. Paul’s references to children in Ephesians 4 and 5.

 Be imitators of God, as beloved children, and live in love … For you were once darkness, but now you are light in the Lord.
 Live as children of the light.

 Just as my children delight in fresh air and exercise, and the love we give them as parents, we should also delight in being God’s children.
 I don’t think we often fully grasp this concept.
 We are loved by the Almighty!
 The One who created the universe, the One who orchestrated all of history to prepare for His coming, the One who sent His Son to show us how to live and then to die for us, the One who sent us His Holy Spirit to be with us until the end of time, this great God loves each and every one of us!

 As recipients of that great love, let us show our love for Him in return by being imitators of Him, by living in love, by being children of the light, and by behaving as His very dear children who delight in the law of the Lord.

 About the Author

-Tami is a Western Michigander who spent early adulthood as a missionary in Mexico, studying theology and philosophy, then worked and traveled extensively before finishing her Bachelor’s Degree in Western Kentucky.
-She loves finding fun ways to keep her four boys occupied and quiet conversation with the hubby.
-Tami works at Diocesan, does Spanish/English translations and guest blogs.
-She runs her own blog at Together and Always.
+Tami is a Western Michigander who spent early adulthood as a missionary in Mexico, studying theology and philosophy, then worked and traveled extensively before finishing her bachelor’s degree in Western Kentucky.
+She loves finding fun ways to keep her five kiddos occupied and quiet conversation with the hubby.
+Tami works at Christian Healthcare Centers, is blog manager for Diocesan.com, does Spanish/English translations and guest blogs.